runtimeverification/michelson-semantics/michelson-internal-syntax.md

 This BlockchainOperation describes a contract origination operation.
 Its arguments are:

 - Nonce (`int`): A cryptographic nonce attached to each new BlockchainOperation created.
-No two operations created separately (i.e. by two different `CREATE_CONTRACT` executions) will never share the same nonce, but an operation duplicated with the `DUP` instruction will.
+No two operations created separately (i.e. by two different `CREATE_CONTRACT` executions) will ever share the same nonce, but an operation duplicated with the `DUP` instruction will.

-# Strange double negation, I think you should remove the leading "No". (same comment obviously applies for the other operations)

 - Contract (`contract`): The source code of the contract to originate.
 The type of this contract will determine the expected type of the initial storage.

-# A code together with parameter and storage types is usually called a "script"
+[//]: # (A code together with parameter and storage types is usually called a "script")

 - Delegate (`option key_hash`): An optional delegate specified by key hash.
 - Initial Balance (`mutez`): An initial balance to transfer to the new contract.